andimeier/timetracker/README.md

 		"database": "timetracker",
 		"sessionTable": "sessions"
 	},
-	"sessionStorage": "mysql"
+	"session": {
+		"storage": "mysql",
+		"expire": 86400
+	},
 }
 ```

-The entry `"sessionStorage": "mysql"` tells the backend to use the MySql database to store
+The entry `"session.storage": "mysql"` tells the backend to use the MySql database to store
 session data.

+If the key `"session.expire"` is given, an expiration time will be attached to the session data.
+I would regard 1 day (86400 seconds) as being suitable for this.

-In this case you must provide the additional key `"sessionTable"` which determines
+If session storage is set to "mysql",  you must provide the additional key `"mysql.sessionTable"` which determines
 the table name where session data is stored.
 The table must be defined like that:

 ```